jraiskin/Automated_categorization_medication/log_progress_lab.md

     - Check if Wikipedia pages on ATC codes would yield any benefit.
     - Extract feasible ATC labels from unlabeled observations (n-grams, character BOW features, nearest neighbor?).

+- **18/3:**
+Changed the implementation from a (series of) functions to a class!
+This would enable calling a 'train' method or to load a model from a checkpoint.
+Limited success on the character embeddings visualizer.
+Found nice resources [from a blog post](http://andrewmatteson.name/index.php/2017/02/19/using-tensorboard-projector-external-data/) and [an example on github](https://github.com/normanheckscher/mnist-tensorboard-embeddings/blob/master/mnist_t-sne.py).
+Will try to work on it more today.
+Todo (basically unchaged):
+    - Finish character embeddings visualizer (https://www.tensorflow.org/get_started/embedding_viz).
+    - Figure out checkpoint saving and loading (https://www.tensorflow.org/programmers_guide/variables).
+    - Check if Wikipedia pages on ATC codes would yield any benefit.
+    - Extract feasible ATC labels from unlabeled observations (n-grams, character BOW features, nearest neighbor?).